mapbender/mapbender-documentation/en/elements/basic/map.rst

 .. hint:: Please note that the IDs change after every refresh of the service.
 Passing the name may therefore be the more constant solution.

-To display the attribute values, there is an icon with three dots next to each layer in the layerset tab of an application.
+To display the layer properties, there is an icon with three dots next to each layer in the layerset tab of an application.
 Click on the icon to open a info window:

 .. image:: ../../../figures/layerset/layerset_instance_dotmenu.png